nick-ng/poe-map-team/README.md

 - Duration: 7 days, Saturday to Friday
   - Saturday, Sunday, Monday: Full-ish days
   - Tuesday, Wednesday, Thursday, Friday: evening mapping
-  - Saturday/Sunday, finish any remaining maps
+  - Saturday/Sunday (optional), finish any remaining maps
 - Loot Split: 1 share each.
 Gear worth 2ex or more will be included in the split.
-You can take the items as is but they count against your split.
+You have first "dibs" on gear you used.
+If no one wants the gear, it will be sold and split.

 ## Schedule